 - Read a story from a biography or an online publication.
 The story should be interesting and include many references to the person’s specific culture and customs.

-- Give your students the chance to tell stories about people from different cultures.
+- Give your students the chance to tell stories about people from different cultures or backgrounds.
 Students can choose someone from their families or someone they’ve studied for homework.